cardillan/mindcode/ROADMAP.markdown

 * Expression distribution:
   * `foo(value ? a : b)` could be turned into `if value foo(a) else foo(b) end`
   * Is useful when at least one value produced by the ternary expression is a constant.
-* Code path splitting (generalized version of the expression distribution)
+* Code path splitting
   * If a variable is known to take on several distinct values and is part of several control statements or complex expressions, create a jump table targeting specialized code for some or all of the values the variable can attain.
   * Needs to create metric for the complexity to use this only when appropriate.
   * Example: `bar = foo ?
-5 : 10; for i in 1 ... bar cell1[i] = 0 end` - after the multiplexing optimization, there
+5 : 10; for i in 1 ... bar cell1[i] = 0 end` - after the code path splitting optimization,
-    could be two unrolled loops.
+    there could be two unrolled loops.

 ### Inferring invariants of variables